Central Puget Sound Interstate 90 - Commute times

 Commute times

-This page displays average (mean) and reliable (95th percentile) morning and evening peak commute times for weekday trips on I-90 between Seattle and Issaquah, and Issaquah and Bellevue.
 The average peak commute times indicate how long it took, on average, to make that trip during the worst part of the morning (or evening) commute in a given year.
-The reliable peak commute time shows how much time someone traveling during the worst part of the morning or evening commute would have to allow for their trip in order to arrive at their destination on time on 19 out of 20 days.
-For details on the methodology used to calculate commute times, see WSDOT's
+The reliable peak commute time shows how much time someone traveling during the worst part of the morning or evening commute must allow for their trip to arrive at their destination on time on 19 out of 20 days.
+For details on the methodology used to calculate commute times, refer to WSDOT's

 Handbook for Corridor Capacity Evaluation (PDF 5.9MB)